Let's be honest... white water kayaking is the best sport in the world!

-That’s where the “Introduction to White Water Kayaking” two day course comes in – it is designed to help beginners become competent white water kayakers in safe and progressive manner.
+That's where the "Introduction to White Water Kayaking"two-day course comes in - it is designed to help beginners become competent white water kayakers in a safe and progressive manner.

 The course is based in Taupo - the North Island's premier beginner white water kayaking destination, and is run on various sections of the Waikato River.
 The course is designed to give participants a solid understanding of White Water Kayaking skills, rescue techniques, river reading techniques, hazard identification & management plus much more... the goal is to equip paddlers with the basic skills and knowledge to safely start kayaking on their own/with their friends!

 The introduction to white water kayaking package is designed to build your kayaking skills in a safe and progressive manner, with the goal of developing you into a safe, confident and technically correct paddler.

 Day 1: Taupo/Waikato River: We start with confidence routines and wet exits in the pool and then progress to the mighty Waikato River for an introduction to white water kayaking and river hydrology.

 We focus on